This article was updated October 28, 2020.

 - Vertically integrated operations with each of these components

-Regardless of the type of agribusiness company, the five-step approach to recognizing revenue must be applied.
+Regardless of the type of agribusiness company, the five-step revenue accounting process must be applied to recognize revenue.

 Companies should start by scoping their various revenue streams that may include multiple performance obligations, versus revenue streams with a single performance obligation.

 For companies that have growing operations wherein revenue is generated through the sale of crops to a processor, the only performance obligation may be delivering the crop to the processor.
 While it may appear revenue should be recognized upon delivery of the crop, ASC Topic 606 provides that the grower would likely recognize revenue when control of the inventory is passed to the final customer.
 Of course, each organization should review their specific facts and circumstances to determine proper accounting recognition.

 For agribusiness companies that generate revenue through storage or processing-type services, management must consider whether revenue should be recognized over a period of time, as opposed to a point in time, based on the length of storage of a customer’s commodity, or as the processing services are performed.

 Agribusiness companies may also benefit from certain practical expedients available within ASC Topic 606, one of which allows companies to take a portfolio approach to adopting the new standard if they have multiple contracts with similar characteristics.